 We believe that our values should be reflected and embraced by all of our partners throughout the supply chain.

 We will develop supplier alignment with our standards by incorporating the Supplier Code into our supplier approval processes.
-The expectation is that, where there are differences, together we will agree on an acceptable level of consistency and that the supplier will actively work toward achieving the desired level of performance.
+The expectation is that, where there are differences, ManpowerGroup and the supplier will agree on an acceptable level of consistency and that the supplier will actively work toward achieving the desired level of performance.
 As a last resort, we are prepared to terminate business with any supplier that does not demonstrate progress toward aligning their operations with our Supplier Code.

-We have adopted a zero tolerance policy against forced labor, child labor and human trafficking.
-We will not knowingly do business with any company that benefits in any way from the trafficking or abusive treatment of workers.
+ManpowerGroup has adopted a zero tolerance policy against forced labour, child labour and human trafficking.
+We will not knowingly do business with any company that benefits in any way from the trafficking or abusive treatment of workers or any form of slavery.

-ManpowerGroup expects our supply chain business partners to be committed to business principles, culture and values that align with our own commitments to social responsibility and sustainability, and to provide positive assurance regarding of their commitment to the key business practices outlined below.
+ManpowerGroup expects our supply chain business partners to be committed to business principles, culture and values that align with our own commitments to social responsibility and sustainability and to be committed to the key business practices outlined below.
+We expect our business partners to take all reasonable steps to ensure these practices are upheld within their operations and supply chains.

 Obeying the Law